PaulStapel/PaulStapel.github.io/content/Recipes/ants-climbing-a-tree.md

 - Once they have become aromatic, add in your ground beef on high heat until properly browned.
 The texture should be very granular.
 - Next, add your broth to the pan.
 It should be able to nearly coat your glass noodles.
 (But don't add them yet!)
 - To this broth, add light and dark soy sauce in equal parts.
 Also add a little sugar to taste.
 Once it starts boiling, also add your glass noodles (without the water).
-- Let it until your noodles are cooked and the water has evaporated.
+- Let it simmer until your noodles are cooked and the water has evaporated.
 You are now ready to serve.

 ## ENJOY!